YonitLopatinski/AI-Agent-Sample/README.md

 In this session I've introduced basic term in GenAI, and built an AI Agent using models hosted in Groq.
 You can find here relevant information and basic code samples of AI Agent with tools.

-Before getting started with the code, I recommend reading my blogs:
+# Before getting started with the code, I recommend reading my blogs:

-# My Blog Posts
 ## A Ticket to GenAI World
 **[A Ticket to GenAI World for Developers](https://medium.com/@Lopay/a-ticket-to-genai-world-for-developers-a86f171b3666)**
    - Introduction to GenAI, basic terms, LLM overview, and how to choose the right model for your needs.